Moscow to Beijing Train Route

 Frequently Asked Questions From Our Travelers

-The travel time between Moscow to Beijing is 5 days and 10 hours if you travel by the Trans Mongolian train #033/043 and 6 days and 1 hour when you travel by the Trans Manchurian train #019/020 Moscow to Beijing.
+The travel time between Moscow and Beijing is 6 days and 1 hour when you travel by the Trans Manchurian train #019/020 Moscow to Beijing.

-Yes, there’s a restaurant car on the Moscow - Beijing trains.
+Yes, there’s a restaurant car on the Moscow to Beijing train.
 The average price is $5-$20 per meal, the menu is not available online as it is different for each train and also changes throughout the year.
-Please note that Roubles are accepted when the train runs through Russia, MNT is accepted once the train enters Mongolia and RMB is accepted when the train runs through China.
+Please note that Roubles are accepted when the train runs through Russia and RMB is accepted when the train runs through China.

 No, this is not possible.
 According to the railroad office’s policy, if you would like to make stops during your trip you must purchase tickets to each city that you’d like to visit.
 The Russian railroad does not offer any flexible tickets with stopovers.
 We also highly recommend not to buy tickets on the spot, but plan your trip well in advance and book the tickets online as soon as they are available for purchase, usually 90 days before the trip.